fahadzafar/ServerYouMp3/README.md

 It requires a server running at the backend that does the extraction and places the MP3 into a Parse table that can be downloaded from the app.
 The design of this entire application can be seen [here](https://drive.google.com/file/d/0BzkvMWM-w80JWXpCRkoybmpZcnc/view?usp=sharing).

 The server works using a passive approach, saves on a lot of money and dont need to use AWS 24/7.
-The server can run on any laptop and is multi-threaded.
+The server can run on any laptop, desktop and AWS (even all at the same time) and is multi-threaded with full asynchronous compute.
 This server also auto adjusts pool timing whenc checking the work request queue and can alter pooling time based on usage.
 It runs "youtube-dl" to extract the audio, then updates the audio-strip request to allow the app to pick up the audio from the online datastore.

 The Parse data tables that store the MP3 extraction request can be seen [here](https://drive.google.com/open?id=0BzkvMWM-w80JdWVQMTVQZFdXTXM).